deagwon97/grpc-go-python/README.md

 <img src="./assets/grpc-example.png"/>

-These are examples of calling a function implemented in golang in python using gRPC.
+This is a example of calling functions implemented in golang in python using gRPC.

 There are two containers, gRPC server container and gRPC client container respectively.